Baghlan Province

-Baghlan (Dari: Baġlān) is one of the thirty-four provinces of Afghanistan.
-It is in the north of the country.
+Baghlan (Pashto, Dari: بغلان), is one of the 34 provinces of Afghanistan and located in northeastern Afghanistan.
 As of 2020, the province has a population of about 1,014,634.

 Its capital is Puli Khumri, but its name comes from the other major town in the province, Baghlan.
 The ruins of a Zoroastrian fire temple, the Surkh Kotal, are located in Baghlan.
 The lead nation of the local Provincial Reconstruction Team (PRT) was Hungary, which operated from 2006 to 2015.

 History

 Early history

-The name Baghlan is derived from Bagolango or "image-temple", inscribed on the temple of Surkh Kotal during the reign of the Kushan emperor Kanishka in the early 2nd century CE.
+The name Baghlan is possibly derived from Bagolango or "image-temple", inscribed on the temple of Surkh Kotal during the reign of the Kushan emperor Kanishka in the early 2nd century CE.
 The Chinese Buddhist monk Xuanzang traveled through Baghlan in the mid-7th century CE, and referred to it as the "kingdom of Fo-kia-lang".

 In the 13th century CE, a permanent garrison of Mongol troops was quartered in the Kunduz-Baghlan area, and in 1253 fell under the jurisdiction of Sali Noyan Tatar, appointed by Möngke Khan.
 Sali Noyan's position was later inherited by his son Uladu and grandson Baktut.
 These Turco-Mongol garrison troops (tamma) formed the Qara'unas faction, and by the 14th Century had allied with the Chaghataite Khanate.
 Under the rule of Temür the Qara'unas were given to Chekü Barlas, and then to his son Jahānshāh.
 Beatrice Forbes Manz notes that these Kunduz-Baghlan forces appear to have remained cohesive and influential throughout the Timurid period, though under different leaders and different names, up until the Uzbek invasion.
 By the Islamic year 900 (1494–1495 CE), the area was noted in the Baburnama as ruled by a Qipchaq emir.